-The workshops will be held online via Webinars with Zoom sessions and are scheduled for February 18 and 19, 2022.
+The workshops will be held online via Webinars with Zoom sessions on the following dates:

 Thank you to the following organizations for their support on this event:

 Funding for this program was provided through a grant from Florida Humanities with funds from the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this website do not necessarily represent those of the Florida Humanities Council or the National Endowment for the Humanities.